The Villages® is one of the largest retirement communities in Florida.

 Cities Near The Villages

-The Villages is not located immediately near any major cities, but it is within convenient driving distance of several cities.
+The Villages is not located immediately near any major cities in Florida, but it is within convenient driving distance of several cities.
 The Villages is located near the following large cities:

 - 20 miles southeast of Ocala